Microwave

 • I add AttributeError to the list of Exceptions seen

-• I open microwave.py from the src folder in the editor
+• I use the Explorer to open microwave.py from the src folder in the editor

 • I add a function named microwave to microwave.py